smbutterfield/ibmt17-18/_11-further-part-writing/d2-ex-tonalsequences.md

 C G,| A, E,| F, C,| F, G,:|
 w:C:I V vi iii IV I IV V{% endcapture %}
 {% include abc-example.html number="5" abc=ex5 %}

+**Hopefully you were able to identify that the sequence only covers the first three measures, the final measure is simply a way to allow the pattern to repeat smoothly.
+For the sequence, there are two possibilities to describe it.
+You could consider each measure a pattern in which case you would say that this is a diatonic sequence that descends by 3rd.
+If you consider the pattern to be a half note, though, it has multiple parts.
+It is a diatonic sequence of triads that moves down by 4th and then up by 2nd.
+Either is correct, but the second version communicates a clearer picture of the pattern.**

 **How does your description of the sequence change if we change some of the voices to alter the chords' inversions as in the example below?**